 Later that night, at our evening meeting with the commanders we reported to, we gave them the situation and asked for the resources.
 And we were turned down.
 None were available.
 And trying to give it a go without them was a non-starter.
 I walked out of the meeting room with my stomach in a knot.
 I thought of what it was going to feel like when that woman came back the next day.
 When I had to tell her we couldn’t help.
 When there was no way she would understand that I just didn’t have the resources.
 And that ultimately it wasn’t up to me.
 All she would hear was that we couldn’t help her find her son.

 My chief and I shuffled silently down the hall and out the door.
-When I turned towards the mess hall—it was time for dinner—my chief turned the opposite direction, back to our building.
+When I turned towards the mess hall, my chief turned the opposite direction, back to our building.
 I asked where he was going.
 And he looked back over his shoulder without breaking his stride and said, “I’m gonna go get that kid.”
 He was surprised I asked.
 He took a few more steps and stopped and turned back to me.

 A few days later the boy was returned to his mother.
 How we found him without using the resources or without blatantly disobeying orders isn’t important.
 But we did.
 I called my wife that night and told her simply that we had done something good that day.

 My bosses weren’t wrong.
 They made the proper and prudent decision.
 We weren’t there to do that job.
 And they really didn’t have the resources I asked for.
 And the risk to go it alone the way we would have without them was far too high.
 And if I were them, ten times out of ten, I would have made the same call they did.
 Because from where they were sitting, it was the right call.
 Because from where they were sitting, they couldn’t hear the fear in that boy’s voice.
 Or see the pain in that woman’s eyes when she heard it.
 And none of them were going to have to live with it for fifty years after that boy’s body got fished out of the river with no head and hands the way the last two boys that went missing did whose parents never came to us for help.